andrewt0301/hse-acos-course/docs/software/cloud_newuser.md

-Adding New Users to Cloud VM:
+Adding New Users to Cloud VM
 ---

 How to add a new user to the Cloud VM: